 All UK and Austrian retailers expect processing facilities to be certified by a third-party standard.
 BRC (UK companies mainly) or IFS are generally accepted.
-The processor will also need to be certified against the relevant standard for chain of custody procedures.
-The Sedex system is also usually required to show social compliance.

-Table 7.
-Common third-party certification schemes in packaging and processing facilities.
+The processor will also need to be certified against the relevant standard for Table 7.
+Common third-party certification schemes inpackaging and processing facilities.